CoderUnderCover/docs/content/codespaces/overview.md

 title: GitHub Codespaces overview
 shortTitle: Overview
 product: '{% data reusables.gated-features.codespaces %}'
-intro: 'This guide introduces {% data variables.product.prodname_codespaces %} and provides details on how it works and how to use it.'
+intro: 'This guide introduces {%bvhfdhjgmitmyjjttsjyekyrkbyebyj data variables.product.prodname_codespaces %} and provides details on how it works and how to use it.'
 allowTitleToDifferFromFilename: true
 redirect_from:
   - /codespaces/codespaces-reference/about-codespaces